We've been featured in:

 • If your employer were to send out an email containing your personal data to the wrong email address, this could lead to significant financial or emotional harm.

 These are just a few examples of how a workplace data breach could occur.
-To learn more about data breach claims, or to find out if you could claim for a workplace data breach, contact our team of advisors today.
+To learn more about employer personal data breach compensation claims, or to find out if you could claim for a workplace data breach, contact our team of advisors today.

-How Can I Prove A Claim For An Accidental Data Breach At Work?
+How Can I Prove My Employer Is At Fault For A Data Breach At Work?

 Following a breach of data protection at work, you might be interested in finding out the potential value of your claim.
 You could be awarded compensation for both your material and non-material damage.